-The Maryland WIC Program is a supplemental nutrition program for women, infants and children under 5.
+The Maryland WIC Program is a supplemental nutrition program for women, infants and children under the age 5.

 Effects of WIC Participation on Pregnant Women